 Areas of occurrence

-It lives in the north and west regions of the USA, eastern Canada, among the European mountain ranges, North and Central Asia, sometimes it is also observed in the Northern Africa.
-In Europe it has favored High Tatra Mountains and Alps, as well as the forest and mountains of northern Sweden.
+It lives in the north and west regions of the USA, eastern Canada, among the European mountain ranges, North and Central Asia, sometimes it is also observed in Northern Africa.
+In Europe, it has favored the High Tatra Mountains and the Alps, as well as the forest and mountains of northern Sweden.
 It most often inhabits secluded regions, uncontaminated by human civilization.

 In the uninhabited regions e.g. in southern Yukon it is regularly observed in the waste landfills as well as it is lured by roadkill.
 However the largest populations live in mountain areas and also nest there, they sometimes choose lowland habitats if the living conditions are opportunely.

 Some eagles migrate, while others remain over a certain area throughout the whole year, it depends on the inhabited region – eagles living in warmer habitats do not tend to migrate, yet birds from Alaska and Canada fly to the south of the continent in early autumn.

 One of the largest birds of prey, with dark brown feathering and impressive wings.
 Its body length ranges from 66 – 102 cm (26 – 40 in) while the wingspan is 1.8 – 2.34 m (5.9 – 7.7 ft).
 The largest subspecies – Aquila chrysaetos daphanea – weighs from 4.05 to 6.35 kg (8.93 to 13.99 lb), while the lightest one – Aquila chrysaetos japonica – reaches about 2.5 kg (5.5 lb) (females) and about 3.25 kg (7.16 lb) (males).
 The average body weight in terms of the species as a whole is about 3.6 kg (7.9 lb) for males and 5.1 kg (11.2 lb) for females.
 The North American birds are often smaller than their Eurasian cousins, yet exceptional cases do occur.